Dutch Brigade (Peninsular War): Ocaña and counter-guerrilla warfare

 In the first half of 1810, the Dutch brigade was tasked with counter-guerrilla warfare in La Mancha.
 The guerrillas were numerous and very successful at harassing French supply lines.
-They operated in large bands, led by legendary leaders like El Empecinado, and "Chaleco" (the Vest).
+They operated in large bands, led by legendary leaders like El Empecinado, and El Chaleco.
 French counter-measures were largely ineffective often because their troops alienated the population with their harshness.
 Every action by "brigands" led to reprisals against the civilian population of nearby settlements.
 This caused a spiral of atrocities and reprisals.
 Civilians, blinded by hatred, murdered isolated patrols, gallopers, and wounded soldiers if they had a chance.
-The Dutch brigade was generally unsuccessful, too, though captain J.P.
-Sprenger, with a detachment of 100 men, defeated a troop of 900 Spanish irregular cavalry near Lerma on 24 January.
+The Dutch brigade was generally unsuccessful, too, though Captain J. P. Sprenger, with a detachment of 100 men, defeated a troop of 900 Spanish irregular cavalry near Lerma on 24 January.
 However, a month later, a Dutch squad was ambushed in Segovia and disappeared without trace; only a few bandoliers were recovered.
 In mid-April 1810, Chassé established his headquarters in Almagro and managed to capture a flock of 15,000 merino sheep being driven to Portugal by guerrillas on orders of the Junta Central.
 In mid-June, he arrived with the severely depleted brigade (only 600 men, 260 horses and two guns were left) in Manzanares to fight the local guerrillas, but his troops were too exhausted to do anything noteworthy.
 However, a detachment under Lieutenant-Colonel Aberson occupied Villanueva de los Infantes and improvised a patrol base.
 When Aberson left with most of his men on one of those patrols, the local population attacked the remaining Dutchmen, who retreated to the local church.
 They were besieged for a few days until Chassé and Aberson relieved them.
-The Dutchmen plundered the church and citizenry in reprisal; they left with two cart-loads of silver.
+The Dutchmen plundered the church and citizenry in reprisal, leaving with two cart-loads of silver.